 6. Choppy Modern Waves

 Wearing layers in your straight hair can look a little ’90s.
 We know that ’90s style is back in fashion but if you are looking to keep your layered hair more modern, ask for a choppier cut and style with waves.
-Amp up your waves by using some of the TRESemmé Make Waves Defining Cream.
+Amp up your waves by using some of the Bed Head By TIGI Queen Beach Salt Infused Texture Spray.
 And if you don’t have naturally wavy hair, you can easily create waves with a flat iron.